BroadcomMFD/unit-test-for-mainframe/README.md

 ### Code Snippets

 The Unit Test for Mainframe VS Code extension provides COBOL code snippets that make it faster and easier to create your unit tests.
 Most of the code snippets directly correspond to the Test4z COBOL APIs.
-For more information on the Test4z COBOL APIs, see the `COBOL API` section in the Test4z documentation.
+For more information on the Test4z COBOL APIs, see the `COBOL API` section in the [Test4z documentation](https://techdocs.broadcom.com/test4z)

 Some snippets contain comments or highlighted variables to assist in customizing the sample code for your test program.